replit/replit-py/docs/web_tutorial.rst

 of data you can return from a handler.
 If you return a string, that text will be returned as the response to the request.

-Finally, we use the :code:`app.run()` method to start our app.
+Finally, we use the :code:`web.run(app)` method to start our app.
 The replit library will use a configuration suited to running your app so you don't have to worry about hosts and ports.
+Under the hood it just calls :code:`app.run()`.
+You can use :code:`web.debug(app)` for debug mode as well.

 Building a simple API